FatalBadgers/Documentation/README.md

 # Documentation
-place to host images for docs
+Place to host images for docs